3 Nephi 18

 CHAPTER 18

 Jesus institutes the sacrament among the Nephites—They are commanded to pray always in His name—Those who eat His flesh and drink His blood unworthily are damned—The disciples are given power to confer the Holy Ghost.
-About
+About A.D.
+34.

 2 And while they were gone for bread and wine, he commanded the multitude that they should sit themselves down upon the earth.
 Did the disciples have to leave and come back? or just go get some that was already with them.
 If they left for a time, did what did Jesus do while they were all waiting?
 Would He want the disciples to miss anything he said?